photogabble/website/src/content/tutorials/2018-04-25-zero-config-vue-development-with-parcel-js.md

 I was recently pointed towards [ParcelJS](https://parceljs.org/) a _zero configuration_ web application bundler while looking for something with less setup that could replace webpack for small projects and tinkering.
 Having used Parcel for a while to quickly get project prototypes built I noticed in the documentation that it supports vue.js.

+> [!TIP]
+> The [source code for this tutorial is available on GitHub](https://github.com/photogabble/parcel-vue-js-zero-config-project-skeleton), feel free to fork the project or raise issues if you have questions.

 If you're unaware, _the_ canonical method for building and bundling a Vue.js application is with [webpack](https://webpack.js.org/) and all the configuration plus boilerplate that comes with it.
 There is an official [vue-cli](https://github.com/vuejs/vue-cli) project for zero config, rapid prototyping.
 However at time of writing it is still in beta and comes with the warning to _do not use in production yet unless you are adventurous._

 So lets see how to set up ParcelJS for developing a Vue.js app.